-The DIR-625 includes a Quick Router Setup Wizard CD.
-Follow the simple steps below to run the Setup Wizard to guide you quickly through the installation process.
+The DIR-665 includes a Quick Router Setup Wizard CD.
+Follow the simple steps below to run the Setup Wizard and guide you quickly through the installation process.

 Insert the Quick Router Setup Wizard CD in the CD-ROM drive.
-The step-by-step instructions that follow are shown in Windows XP.
-The steps and screens are similar for the other Windows operating systems.
+The step-by-step instructions that follow are shown in Windows® XP.
+The steps and screens are similar to other Windows operating systems.

-If the CD Autorun function does not automatically start on your computer.go to Start > Run.
-In the run box type "D:\DIR625.exe" (where D: represents the drive letter of your CD-ROM drive).
+If the CD Autorun function does not automatically start on your computer, go to Start > Run.
+In the run box type "D:\DIR665.exe" (where D: represents the drive letter of your CD-ROM drive).